ra1fh/s725/README.md

 This driver is known to work with:
   - Builtin Fujitsu Lifebook T4215 IR interface in IrDA mode (see BIOS setup) that is accessed like a standard serial port
-  - Serial infrared adapter IRXON SMH-IR220.
+  - Serial infrared adapter IRXON SMH-IR220 attached via USB serial adapter http://www.irxon.com/english/products/ir220_e.htm
-	http://www.irxon.com/english/products/ir220_e.htm

 #### stir

-This stir driver is supposed to handle a SigmaTel STIr4200 based USB IrDA bridges.
-This is work in progress, not usable yet.
+This stir driver handles SigmaTel STIr4200 based USB IrDA bridges via libusb.
+This means it doesn't use the Linux IrDA stack.

+Current status: Basic sending and receiving works, but there are always several bit errors and resulting crc failures.
+It's quite possible that this device can't handle Polar communication correctly.